galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 > ### {% icon hands_on %} Hands-on: Combine forward and reverse reads into contigs
 >
 > - **Make.contigs** {% icon tool %} with the following parameters
->   - "Way to provide files" to the *Multiple pairs - Combo mode*
+>   - "Way to provide files" to `Multiple pairs - Combo mode`
 >   - "Fastq pairs" to the collection you just created
 >   - Leave all other parameters to the default settings <br><br>
 >